OwlfaceGames/issue-from-comment/README.md

 As well as being new to posting on gh I am also pretty new to neovim.
 However after working with it for several months now it has officially become my editor of choice and I have been using it extensively when working on my next game.

 I love neovim, it's features and community.
 Despite this there is one thing that I used to do all the time in vscode that I just haven't been able to find a good replacement for in neovim.
 The ability to create a gh issue directly from a TODO comment then automatically add the issue number to the comment.
 That's what this plugin does.
-Even though I work solo I rely heavily on gh issues and projects to manage my work and being able to create issues quickly from my editor and have theme tied to a specific line via an issue number is essential for my work flow.
+Even though I work solo I rely heavily on gh issues and projects to manage my work and being able to create issues quickly from my editor and have them tied to a specific line via an issue number is essential for my workflow.

 Anyhoo I created this plugin for myself and if I decide it needs some new features I will add them also for myself.